nuejs/nue/packages/nuejs.org/docs/layout.md

 </div>
 ```

 HTML5 landmark element names: `header`, `footer`, `aside`, and `main` don't require the "@name" attribute and you can specify them as is.
-For example, here's the a site-wide master navigation:
+For example, here's a site-wide master navigation:

 ```html
 <header>